 I wonder how many times did you read that out of the Bible, hear a preacher at your Protestant or Catholic Church quote that scripture, in reference to something?
 How many times did you read that before you were converted?
 Perhaps in Sunday school, the teacher went over it.
-Perhaps you were a little bit more zealous, you attended Bible Study in the church, and you heard it there.
-Yet I would bet, if I were a betting man, that if you could recall going over that scripture, prior to your conversion, you never questioned your own belief about going to heaven on the basis of that scripture.
-Jesus Himself said that, "No one has ascended to heaven."
+Perhaps you were a little bit more zealous and you attended Bible Studies in the church, and you heard it there.
+Yet I would bet, if I were a betting man, that if you could recall going over that scripture prior to your conversion that you never questioned your own belief about going to heaven on the basis of that scripture.
+But Jesus Himself said that, "No one has ascended to heaven."

 Are you beginning to see something develop here?
 Before a person is converted, they can read the Bible.
-But, they do not really get the stated clear truth from what they read.
+But they do not really get distinct, clear truth from what they read.

 John 3:10 Jesus answered and said to him, "Are you the teacher of Israel, and do not know these things?"

 Nicodemus obviously did not get it.
-Nicodemus was coming at Christ, in the same way, with the same inborn, inherent blindness that every unconverted person has.
-Until that blindness is miraculously removed, we have absolutely no opportunity to take advantage of truth in the way God intended it to be taken advantage of.
+Nicodemus was coming at Christ in the same way, with the same inborn, inherent blindness that every unconverted person has.
+Until that blindness is miraculously removed, we have absolutely no opportunity to take advantage of truth in the way God intends it to be taken advantage of.

-What Jesus is saying here is that no one has gone to heaven to experience its realties and receive instructions, and then return and give it to man.
-Christ is pointing to Himself as saying that He alone among all men has this experience and that He alone among all who ever lived is able to reveal it.
+What Jesus is saying here is that no one has gone to heaven to experience its realities and receive instructions, and then return and give it to man.
+Christ is pointing to Himself as saying that He alone among all men has this experience, and that He alone among all who ever lived is able to reveal it.

 Deuteronomy 29:4 Yet the LORD has not given you a heart to perceive and eyes to see and ears to hear, to this very day.